chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-wasm/call-a-web-api.md

 3. Send requests from the component in the `OnInitializedAsync()` method after the component has finished initializing.

 # Using the `IHttpClientFactory`
-Instead of injecting a preconfigured HttpClient, IHttpClientFactory can be used instead, similar to [how it is used in other .NET apps](../../../../dotnet/libraries/system.net.http/ihttpclientfactory.md).
+Instead of injecting a preconfigured `HttpClient`, `IHttpClientFactory` can be used instead, similar to [how it is used in other .NET apps](../../../../dotnet/web/http/ihttpclientfactory.md).

 Both named and typed clients are supported.
 Add the named or typed client to the DI container in `Program.cs` as you would in any other .NET app.